 PML 23211century.
 While relatively modest in size, the collection encompasses a large number of high points in the history of printing, often exemplified by a lone surviving copy or a copy that is perfect in every way.
 Areas of exceptional strength include incunables, early children's books, fine bindings, and illustrated books.

 Other major collections within the department include the William Morris collection (much of which was the gift of John M. Crawford); the Dannie and Hettie Heineman collection of intellectual and scientific works; the Paul Mellon gift of European illustrated books; and the Gordon N. Ray collection of English and French literature and illustrated books.
-The Carter Burden Collection of American literature and the Alton E. Peters Collection of T. S. Eliot strengthen the Library's twentieth-century holdings.
+The Carter Burden collection of American literature and the Alton E. Peters collection of T. S. Eliot strengthen the Morgan's twentieth-century holdings.

 The collection is strong in historical, literary, and cultural documents of Western civilization, making it possible to study the publishing history of individual works.
 For example, Aesop editions range from the fifteenth to twentieth centuries, providing evidence of the changes in book production and illustrative processes.